Frequently Asked Questions

 -

-A full scan completes within 4 minutes (240-second total pipeline ceiling).
+A full scan has a 420-second total pipeline ceiling.
 Scanners run concurrently across 4 phases, and each individual scanner has a 90-second timeout.
 Scanners that hit their timeout are marked

 unavailablerather thanerror, so the score is still computed from all scanners that did respond. -